 Vassar College is a liberal arts school in upstate New York.
 It was founded in the mid-nineteenth century by Matthew Vassar, a brewer who wanted to give women the opportunity to have a first class education.
 At the time, only men were accepted into the premier colleges like Dartmouth or Yale, and Matthew Vassar did something about it.
-Luckily, when it was time for me to go to college, Vassar had opened its doors to men as well.
+Luckily, when it was my time for college, Vassar had opened its doors to men as well.

 It was at Vassar that I met a true mentor, my Organic Chemistry Professor, Curt Beck.

 Curt Beck left Germany as a young man.
 Although he had that Germanic devotion to completeness, Curt Beck was a Renaissance man.
-He was well versed in the classics as well as in history, literature and, of course, science.
-Mr. Beck (Mr. or Ms. Is preferred at Vassar over Doctor or Professor) was one of the founders of Archeological Chemistry.
-He worked with archeologists around the world, identifying what substances were contained in ancient clay jars, so they could figure out trade routes from the distant past.
-He was best known for his original amber research.
-Amber is a substance derived from ancient sap.
-It can be found in many places around the world, and has been prized by royalty and evolutionary biologists alike.
+He was well versed in the classics as well as history, literature and, of course, science.
+Mr. Beck (Mr. or Ms. is preferred at Vassar over Doctor or Professor) was a founder of Archeological Chemistry.
+He worked with archeologists around the world, identifying what substances were held in ancient clay jars, so they could figure out trade routes from the distant past.
+He was best known for his research on amber, a substance derived from ancient sap.
+It can be found in worldwide, and has been prized by royalty and evolutionary biologists alike.

 Sad Story - Silver Lining: